2020 NFL Draft Betting: Top NFL Draft Prospects, Prop Bets & OddsCommercial Content | 21+ | T&Cs Apply

 The quarterback is maybe the most important player on the field.
 The quarterback is a player positioned behind the center.
 The quarterback directs the team’s offensive play.
-The lines for the first quarterback drafted this year are Kyler Murray, Dwayne Haskins, and Drew Lock.
+The lines for the first quarterback drafted this year are Joe Burrow, Tua Tagovailoa and Justin Herbert.

 A running back is a member of the offensive backfield.
 The main roles of a running back are to receive handoffs from the quarterback for a rushing play, catching passes from out of the backfield, and blocking.
-Look at Joshua Jacobs, Damien Harris, and David Montgomery as the NFL props for this position.
+Look at D’Andre Swift, Jonathan Taylor, and JK Dobbins as the NFL props for this position.

 The wide receiver’s main role is to catch the passes from the quarterback.
 On passing plays, the receiver attempts to avoid, outmaneuver, and/or outrun defenders, most likely the cornerbacks or safeties, who will be in the area of his pass route.
-Look at players D.K.
-Metcalf, Marquise Brown, and Hakeem Butler to be early drafted wide receivers in the 2019 NFL draft.
+Look at players Jerry Jeudy and CeeDee Lamb to be early drafted wide receivers in the 2021 NFL Draft.

 Linebackers are members of the defensive team.
 They line up around three to five yards behind the line of scrimmage.
 They will be behind the defensive linemen, literally backing up the line.
-Look at Devin White, Devin Bush, and Blake Cashman as the linebackers to bet on for the NFL draft because of NFL draft projections.
+Look at Isaiah Simmons, Patrick Queen, and Kenneth Murray as the linebackers to bet on for the NFL draft because of NFL draft projections.

 An offensive lineman is mostly responsible for blocking.
-In normal play, offensive linemen do not handle the ball aside from the snap from center, except when the ball is fumbled by a ball carrier or in the case of when a pass is deflected.
-Jawaan Taylor, Jonah Williams, and Andre Dillard are the offensive lineman to watch in this year’s NFL draft.
+In normal play, offensive linemen do not handle the ball aside from the snap from the center, except when the ball is fumbled by a ball carrier or in the case of when a pass is deflected.
+Tristan Wirfs, Jedrick Wills, Jr., and Mekhi Becton are the offensive lineman to watch in this year’s NFL Draft.

 NFL Draft Prop Bets